This post may contain affiliate links which won’t change your price but will share some commission.

 Plan your meals.
 If you follow only one of these tips, follow this one.
 It’s an essential stepping stone to controlling your grocery spending.
 Read this post about how to meal plan for all the information you need to get started.
 Make a shopping list based on your plan, and stick to the list while you’re at the store.
 Impulse purchases are budget busters every time.
 Without a plan, the healthy food you buy with the best of intentions can end up spoiling in your produce drawer before you get around to eating it.

 Join a farm share.
 Eating a whole food diet requires lots of fresh produce.
-A farm share, also know as Community Supported Agriculture (CSA), allows you to get local, often organic, produce for a much better price than you’d pay at the grocery store.
+A farm share, also known as Community Supported Agriculture (CSA), allows you to get local, often organic, produce for a much better price than you’d pay at the grocery store.
 I did two price comparisons to prove it (July CSA price comparison and September CSA price comparison).
 As an added bonus, a farm share gets a big variety of veggies into your produce drawer.
 If it’s there, you’re more likely to eat it.
 Farmers’ markets are a great alternative if you don’t have a farm share nearby.

 Buy in bulk.
 Wholesale clubs like Costco and BJ’s make it easy to buy large quantities of the items you use frequently.
 I stock up once a month on things like organic tomatoes, organic eggs, frozen berries, nuts, and pasta so I don’t have to keep running out to the store for these groceries.
 Bulk prices are almost always less expensive than smaller units.